alepebel/alepebel/README.md

-I am Alexis, a cognitive neuroscience researchers.
+I am Alexis, a cognitive neuroscience researcher.
 Here I share some code that I use to run my experiments and analyze the data.

 Yoi can contact me by sending an email to alexisperezbellido@gmail.com